VinceIP/MochaChip/README.md

 guide by Tobias V. Langhoff](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/), I've made a lot of progress in a short time.
 Langhoff's guide offers no code snippets and challenges you to implement logic yourself based on CHIP-8's criteria.
 A big takeaway I got from this is - it literally does not matter which programming language you choose to use for a project like this.
-I've seen a lot of posts on Reddit, Stack Overflow and the like by beginners over the years who struggle with choosing a language for whatever project they want to work on.
+I've seen a lot of posts on Reddit, mochachip.Stack Overflow and the like by beginners over the years who struggle with choosing a language for whatever project they want to work on.
 The more time you spend debating on which tools to use is less time you have to write code.
 This goes beyond the scope of writing a simple interpreter.
 I feel that modern machines have become fast enough to the point where you don't have to worry THAT much about performance and overhead.